realbrodiwhite/precisionpaintpros/README.md

 *   **Genkit:** 🤖 For AI features.
 *   **Jest and React Testing Library:** ✅ For comprehensive testing.
 *   **TypeScript:** 🖋️ For type safety and a robust development experience.

+## Project Structure

+The project follows a standard Next.js application structure with some additional directories for documentation, hosting, and AI-related files.

 ## Prerequisites